 Brownies with Chocolate Chips

-You can stir your favorite chocolate chips or chocolate chunks into the brownie batter before baking.
-Try semisweet chocolate or milk chocolate!
+You can stir your favorite chocolate chips into the brownie batter before baking.
+Try semisweet chocolate or milk chocolate chips!
 I like to use the miniature chocolate chips sometimes, too.

 Powdered Sugar on Brownies